Laxmannegi/RabbitMQ/README.md

    - It supports routing undeliverable messages to dead-letter exchanges for reprocessing or inspection.

 Example Workflow:
- - A 15.
-What is the role of the RabbitMQ broker?
-Why you might get asked this: Understanding the role of the RabbitMQ broker is crucial for roles that involve managing and optimizing message delivery systems, ensuring you can effectively oversee the core component responsible for routing and queuing messages, for example, as a systems architect.

-How to answer:
- Define the RabbitMQ broker as the core component responsible for routing and queuing messages.
- Explain how it manages connections, channels, and message exchanges between producers and consumers.
- Mention its role in ensuring message reliability, persistence, and delivery guarantees.

-Role of the RabbitMQ Broker:
-The RabbitMQ broker is the core component of the RabbitMQ messaging system.
-It acts as an intermediary between producers (senders) and consumers (receivers), ensuring that messages are routed, queued, and delivered efficiently and reliably.
-The broker is responsible for managing the entire lifecycle of messages, from receipt to delivery.

-Key Responsibilities of the RabbitMQ Broker:

-1. Message Routing and Queuing:
-   - The broker receives messages from producers and routes them to the appropriate queues based on exchanges, bindings, and routing keys.
-   - It stores messages in queues until they are consumed by consumers.

-2. Connection and Channel Management:
-   - The broker manages connections (TCP/IP links between clients and the broker) and channels (lightweight connections within a single TCP connection).
-   - Channels allow multiple logical connections over a single physical connection, reducing overhead.

-3. Message Reliability and Persistence:
-   - The broker ensures message reliability by supporting features like message acknowledgments, persistent messages, and durable queues.
-   - Persistent messages are written to disk, ensuring they are not lost in case of a broker restart or crash.

-4. Delivery Guarantees:
-   - The broker ensures that messages are delivered to consumers according to the configured routing rules and delivery modes (e.g., at-most-once, at-least-once).
-   - It handles message redelivery in case of consumer failures or unacknowledged messages.

-5. Scalability and Load Balancing:
-    - The broker supports clustering and federation, enabling horizontal scaling and high availability.
-    - It distributes messages across multiple consumers for load balancing.

-6. Plugins and Extensibility:
-   - The broker supports plugins for additional functionality, such as message tracing, authentication, and protocol support (e.g., MQTT, STOMP).

-7. Dead-Lettering: It supports routing undeliverable messages to dead-letter exchanges for reprocessing or inspection.

-Example Workflow:
  - A **producer** sends a message to the RabbitMQ broker.
  - The broker routes the message to the appropriate **queue** based on the exchange and routing key.
  - The message is stored in the queue until a **consumer** retrieves and processes it.